-Medium fitness level required. (elaborate)
+Medium fitness level required.

 Half way into our hike, we were met by a friendly rooster who joined us for the rest of the climb.
 It was almost like he was guiding us and I have no doubt he had done this many times before.
 I wonder how many other hikers have met this rooster.

 A steady paced climb to the top took us just over 1 hour.
-Climbing 1.5km as far as the base of The Needle, we decided not to climb the final rock summit and instead share our time with Mr Rooster and the gorgeous morning views over Avarua, a part of the lagoon and beyond out in the Pacific Ocean.
-Breathing in the fresh air and views at the top of the mountain lasted for about half an hour.
-In this time we took photos, watched the morning clouds lift and Mr Rooster wandered off to continue on with his day of foraging.
+Climbing 1.5km as far as the base of The Needle, we decided not to climb the final rock summit and instead share our time with Mr Rooster and the gorgeous morning views over Avarua, a part of the lagoon and beyond out over the Pacific Ocean.
+If you decide to go to the very top, use the ropes and chains around the rock to complete the climb.

 We set off at 6:30am and returned to our car just over 2.5 hours later.
-Our hike took us back to where we started but you have the option to continue the hike down the other side of the mountain to end up coming out at Papua Waterfall if you prefer a change of scenery and a bit more of a challenge to cover more ground and see more of Rarotonga.
+Our hike took us back to where we started but you do have the option to continue the hike down the other side of the mountain to end up coming out at Papua Waterfall if you prefer a change of scenery and a bit more of a challenge to cover more ground and see more of Rarotonga.

 This activity is highly recommended by me!
 It’s one of my favourite Free things to do while visiting Rarotonga.
 Wake up early, catch a sunrise, get some exercise and conquer that peaked mountain while capturing your achievement with photos of fantastic views.